P0dzim/zed-42-header/README.md

 > ⚠️ **Warning:** This code was written by an A.I. with the goal of replicating the original vim script.

+## Prerequisites
+Before you begin, ensure you have [Rust and Cargo](https://rustup.rs/) installed on your system to compile the binary.

 ## Installation

 ### 1. Configure user